ejanjoh/bOS/README.md

 > - ver 1: Initial file structure created, makefile and linker file for Beaglebone Black added.
 > - ver 2: Makefile and linker file for Raspberry Pi added.
 > - ver 3: Added for Raspberry Pi:
 > 	- initial start.S (and support functions)
 >	- GPIO and UART for serial communication
 >	- the ACT led (OK led) has been has been configured
 >	- default io configured and output on UART is working (putchar and putstring configured)
->
+> - ver 4: Fixed the Markdown syntax in README.md
 >